Alexander-Matte/dockerized-journal/README.md

 ## Sample database
 Login using the following credentials
 - Server: mysql-db
-- Username: root
+- Username: db_user
-- Password: root
+- Password: db_user
 - Database: journal

 Within the sampleDB folder you will find a file in which you can import as a sample database for the application.
 Visit http://localhost:8886 and use the import tool to import the sample DB.